jbosse/brucejs/readme.md

  -  *Window*: A wrapper around window that currently supports ```Window.redirect(url);```
  -  *Logger*: A wrapper around console.log ```Logger.log(message);```
  -  *Http*: A wrapper for jQuery ajax methods.
 Currently only supports ```Http.post(url, data)``` and returns the underlying jQuery promise.(requires jQuery)
+ -  *Promise*: A standard promise pattern object.

 Note that the MyService dependency should be added also as a string in an array after the constructor method.

+## Bruce-tdd.js ##
+This is a helper library to aid with unit testing by hijacking Window, Logger, and Http with some simple mocks.
+More documentation is needed in this readme but the src is fairly easy to understand.

+## Bruce-qunit.js ##
+This is an experimental library for users of qunit.
+It is a thin wrapper around modules and tests to help with a more BDD style of tests.
+A sample set of tests can be found in the examples, but again better documentation is needed.